wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/exchange-recipients/includes/7-explore-public-folders.md

 > [!CAUTION]
 > A public folder can't span across two public folder mailboxes.
 As such, the aggregate size of all public folders in a public folder mailbox can't exceed the total size of the public folder mailbox.

 Some public folders can be locked down to a specific group of users or a department, such as the Sales department using Public Folder permissions.
-Other folders can be open to all employees, such as folders containing HR, travel, and benefits information.<br>
+Other folders can be open to all employees, such as folders containing HR, travel, and benefits information.

 ### Public folder usage limitations